fnxL/mcq-platform/README.md

 * Detailed statistical analysis and solution report for user
 * Auto Submit Test if user is out of time.
 * Users can attempt a test for multiple number of times.
+* Using imgur as a cloud image storage for image uploads.

 ### To do